Yogehi/Not-So-Friendly-Skies/README.md

     }
 ```

 This XPosed module forces the 'isMarshmallow' method to always return 'false' which results in the 'showPlayer' method to function as if the device wasn't running Marshmallow.
-This forces the player to function normally and lets the custoemr steam the in-flight content.
+This forces the player to function normally and lets the custoemr stream the in-flight content.